Sacramento Valley Station: Pre-2006

 For most of Amtrak's first two decades, the only trains calling at Sacramento were long-distance routes.
 The California Zephyr and its predecessors have served the station from Amtrak's inception; several pre-Amtrak predecessors of the Zephyr stopped in Sacramento from the 1930s onward.
 The Coast Starlight arrived in 1982.
 From 1981, the Spirit of California ran as a sleeper to Los Angeles along the far southern leg of the Coast Starlight route.
 Service expanded dramatically in 1991 with the introduction of the Capitols service, now the Capitol Corridor.
 Partly due to its success, it is now the second-busiest station in the Western United States, behind only Los Angeles Union Station, and the seventh-busiest station overall.

 The Sacramento Regional Transit Gold Line service was extended 0.5 mile to Sacramento Valley Station on December 8, 2006.

 Renovation and Railyards project

-The City of Sacramento, in conjunction with the Sacramento Railyards Project, is in the process of an extensive and multi-stage renovation project.
+The City of Sacramento, in conjunction with the Sacramento Railyards Project, is undertaking an extensive multi-stage renovation project.